norton120/pirate_baby/content/posts/An_indian_summer_for_old_programmers.md

 Between the two, I believe the opportunity moment for old programmers lies within transforming the mostly academic projects first.
 These projects need veteran programmers to think through what a framework for this technology should look like, and implement it.
 Framework builders, meta programmers that can consider the entire lifespan of the software and the whole of the developer experience.
 The change agent here will be a David Heinemeier Hansson, not an Alan Turing.
 But evolution does not happen in a bubble, and there will come a time (sooner than most think I believe) when the luster of the mostly inexperienced projects will decay from poorly built foundations; here too, the old programmers, who are no strangers to righting the path of a lost ship, will find their place.

 #### A perfect storm of opportunity
 Why old programmers?
-What makes this demand for framework-building, design-pattern-minded Software En
+What makes this demand for framework-building, design-pattern-minded Software Engineers exclusive to the graybeards?
+Isn't AI a young person's game, and wasn't there supposed to be an army of b

 #### why this is for old programmers
 - remember that surge of programmers that was supposed to commoditize us? the bootcamp armies, the shores teaming with legions of compsci majors?
 Well, the fortune that smiled on them also smiled on us.